BladeRunnerJS/brjs-site/_posts/2013-11-12-topiarist.md

 }
 ```

-This fails fast now, but it's getting ugly and that checking code might have to be repeated in numerous places, plus if what a fooable is ever needed to change, the places you'd have to update in the code are scattered throughout.
+This fails fast now, but it's getting ugly and the checking code might have to be repeated in numerous places.
+If what a fooable is ever needed to change, the places you'd have to update in the code are scattered throughout.

 toparist.fulfills just refactors those checks into a single method, and provides a single definition of what a Fooable should look like.